Laura Romani Matter

 Christin Barksdale Pristas

-Has studied, performed, choreographed and taught classical ballet, modern dance, lyrical/contemporary, pointe and musical theater for a combined sum of 30 years.
+Christin is a local to Fredericksburg and has been instructing and choreographing for the past 17 years in classical ballet, modern dance, lyrical/contemporary, and pointe.
 Her training started at the Academy of Ballet in downtown Fredericksburg under the direction of Victoria Shifflett, Lisa Snape Avery, Melissa Gregory and Carolyn Seklii.
 As she entered high school, she traveled to study with The Richmond Ballet and Boston Ballet, attending their summer intensive programs.
-She was a member of The Fredericksburg Ballet Company until graduating high school and continued her education at George Mason University, graduating with a BFA in Dance, concentration in Performance in 2002.
-While at GMU, she was a member of the GMU Dance Company for four years and was privileged to travel to Cuba to study Afro-Cuban-Franco-Haitian folkloric and popular dance, music and song ranging from gagá to son with the Ballet Folklórico de Cuba in Santiago de Cuba.
-Christin has been a part of numerous main stage productions at Riverside Dinner Theater and Conference Facility with credits spanning from years 2004 to 2012 and show to include Cabaret, Chicago, Evita, Cats, Beauty and the Beast, A Funny Thing Happened… Forum, The Music Man, Kiss Me Kate, Brigadoon, Oklahoma! and West Side Story.
+She was a member of The Fredericksburg Ballet Company until graduating high school and continued her education at George Mason University, graduating with a BFA in Dance, concentration in Performance.
+While at GMU, she was a member of the GMU Dance Company and was privileged to travel to Cuba to study Afro-Cuban-Franco-Haitian folkloric and popular dance, music and song ranging from gagá to son with the Ballet Folklórico de Cuba in Santiago de Cuba.
+Christin has been a part of numerous main stage productions at Riverside Center for the Performing Arts in shows to include: Phantom, Cabaret, Chicago, Evita, Cats, Beauty and the Beast, A Funny Thing Happened… Forum, The Music Man, Kiss Me Kate, Brigadoon, Oklahoma! and West Side Story.
+Other professional credits are Meet Me at the Café with Arts United DC.

-Christin is married to fellow performer, Todd Pristas, the drama/theater teacher and Summer Camp director at Fredericksburg Academy and they have three children, David, Sadie and Maren.
+She is married to fellow performer, Todd Pristas, the Theater Director and Camp FA director at Fredericksburg Academy and they have three children, David, Sadie and Maren.
 Psalm 149:3

 Contemporary, Ballet, Creative Movement